-As we move toward a new year, you will probably begin thinking about what you need to accomplish next year.
+As we move toward a New Year, you will probably begin thinking about what you need to accomplish next year.
 But this list should be more than a set of objectives or goals – your plans for the upcoming year should take the form of a vision and strategy that can help your organization meet its goals.
 In order to do this, there are a few steps you should take during your planning process.
-The first step is to look at the organization as a whole and determine what the strategy will be for 2011.
+The first step is to look at the organization as a whole and determine what the strategy will be for 2018.

-As the economy emerges from recession, organizations are still slow to spend money or expand out of fear of the dreaded “double-dip.”
+We continue to acknowledge that organizations are still slow to spend money or expand out of fear of the dreaded recession.
 Because of this, it is even more important that you start your strategy plans with the overall strategy of your organization.
 This may seem like a great undertaking, but if you approach it systematically it is manageable.
 First, determine who the strategic layers are or are going to be for the upcoming year.For example, one firm may have discovered a technical problem with a major product, so key players are going to be IT, development, marketing, and potentially the sales force.
-On the other hand, if your organization is one of the brave ones that is moving forward with market or product development for 2011, the key players will most likely be marketing and sales.
+On the other hand, if your organization is one of the brave ones that is moving forward with market or product development for 2018, the key players will most likely be marketing and sales.
 Once you know who the key players are, you can take the time to speak with managers or directors in those areas to find out what’s going on.

 In more general terms, consider how all of these aspects will work together to create the calendar and project plans for the organization over the next year.
 Plug in the key people from each area and you have a list of interviews to conduct.
 When we discuss meetings, remember that the idea is not to get the nuts and bolts for every initiative at this stage.
 What you will want to find out is the overall impact of the project, how the project or change will affect the overall goals of the organization, and of course you will want to